EkberAkh/chicago-bulls/README.md

 # chicago-bulls
-This is the final project for IATC
+This is the final project of IATC